BlackRock reports weaker demand for index funds, shares dip

-NEW YORK (Reuters) - BlackRock Inc (BLK.N), the world’s biggest asset manager, reported smaller demand for its funds on Monday, and its stock dropped despite a better-than-expected quarterly profit.
+NEW YORK (Reuters) - BlackRock Inc (BLK.N), the world’s biggest asset manager, reported smaller demand for its funds on Monday as investors fled risk, overshadowing a better-than-expected quarterly profit, and its shares dipped.

-Net income attributable to the company rose to $1.07 billion in the second quarter, up more than 25 percent from $854 million a year earlier, as weaker, yet still positive, demand for index funds helped plump up margins and the company settled into a lower tax rate.

-Yet the company wrestled with difficult market and industry trends during the quarter, including an industrywide slowdown in the demand for its hottest product, exchange-traded funds (ETFs) that track markets.
+The company wrestled with difficult market trends during the quarter, including an industrywide slowdown in the demand for its hottest product, exchange-traded funds (ETFs) that track markets.

 BlackRock’s iShares-branded ETFs took in $17.8 billion during the quarter, down from $34.6 billion in the first quarter.
 The company also cut fees on some ETFs to increase its market share.

-“Investors have become accustomed to iShares consistently delivering outsized growth relative to peers,” said Edward D Jones & Co LP analyst Kyle Sanders, in a note.

-“However, today’s results are a reminder that even BlackRock is not immune to jittery markets.”
+“Broadly, we’ve seen a weakness in flows this past quarter driven by investor de-risking and less investor risk appetite in the marketplace,” said Morgan Stanley analyst Michael Cyprys.

+Cyprys said the company’s growth is “going to have ups and downs, and this is one of the downs,” but added that investors “have an opportunity to buy in on the weakness.”

-BlackRock stock traded down 1.8 percent on Monday morning.
+BlackRock stock traded down as much as 1.8 percent before rebounding to trade down 0.2 percent.

-Yet even with the slower-than-usual growth in demand for the funds, which are relatively cheap to manage as they gain in size, revenue rose more than 10 percent to $2.9 billion from the prior year.
-Expenses grew 8.3 percent to $2.2 billion.
+Yet even with the slower-than-usual growth in demand for the funds, which are relatively cheap to manage as they gain in size, revenue rose more than 10 percent to $2.9 billion.

+Net income attributable to the company rose to $1.07 billion in the second quarter, up more than 25 percent, as weaker, yet still positive, demand for index funds helped plump up margins and the company settled into a lower tax rate.

 Operating income, a measure of profits after some expenses including employee pay, rose 16.4 percent to $1.4 billion in the quarter from the same period in 2017.